pagkly/Zed/Investopedia3/How Equivalent Annual Cost Helps with Capital Budget Decisions.md

 How Equivalent Annual Cost Helps with Capital Budget Decisions
 ## What Is the Equivalent Annual Cost (EAC)?

 Equivalent annual cost (EAC) is the annual cost of owning, operating, and maintaining an asset over its entire life.
-Firms often use EAC for [capital budgeting decisions](https://www.investopedia.com/articles/financial-theory/11/corporate-project-valuation-methods.asp), as it allows a company to compare the cost-effectiveness of various assets with unequal lifespans.
+Firms often use EAC for [[capital budgeting decisions]](https://www.investopedia.com/articles/financial-theory/11/corporate-project-valuation-methods.asp), as it allows a company to compare the cost-effectiveness of various assets with unequal lifespans.

 #### Equivalent Annual Cost (EAC)